yontalane/UnityPackages/Packages/com.def.menus/Documentation~/index.md

 * OnGamepadStart()
 * OnGamepadSelect()

-It's essential that you call OnMove(), OnSubmit(), and OnCancel().
+It's essential that you call OnNavigate(), OnSubmit(), and OnCancel().
 The rest are optional, depending on your menu's functionality.

 The intended usage is that you call these functions using a PlayerInput component or an InputActionAsset; keep in mind that both require appropriately named mappings.
 Or you can call the functions from your own C# script.